 In addition, the vaccine itself, which also requires a subsequent booster, does not provide 100% immunity to its recipient.
 Immunity takes time to build in their systems.
 Therefore, following a 28 day quarantine protocol for any dogs exposed to Canine Flu, whether vaccinated or not, is the safest way for them to recover and prevent further spread of the virus.

 When the outbreak was discovered, all families affected were notified including staff, volunteers, and all fosters and adopters that had taken pets into their homes recently.
 Enhanced safety measures have been implemented for our teams and visitors.
 In Fulton County, new emergency intake of pets was diverted to our LifeLine Midtown location in order to reduce the risk of transmission.
-That location is now a temporary adoption center.

 Yes, we are accepting emergency intake of animals.
 But, we need your help to keep healthy pets out of the shelters and reunite them with their families.
 If you find a healthy pet in Fulton or DeKalb County, please visit our Found Pets page for next steps.